jehrhardt/potsdam-watchface-pebble/README.md

 # potsdam-watchface-pebble
-An analog watchface for Pebble Time
+An analog watchface for Pebble Time.